DTJF/libpruio/src/doc/_3_pins.md

 encoding is 16 bit.
 This means the maximum input of 1V8 gets measured as 65520 (= 4095 * 16).

-\Proj offers full control over the ADC subsystem configuration.
+\Proj provides full control over the ADC subsystem configuration.
 Up to 16 ADC steps can get configured to switch the required input line, specify individual delay values and maybe apply avaraging.
 The ADC subsystem supports analog input up to a frequency of 200 kHz.
 This works for up to eight steps.
-The maximum frequency shrinks when
+The maximum frequency for an input line shrinks when

 - avaraging of the samples gets applied, or
 - more than eight steps are active, or